 Michelle Donelan: The hon.
 Gentleman talks about facts, but is it not a fact that 83% of claimants are happier on universal credit, and they are more likely to be in a job within the first six months?
 Is it not a fact that universal credit is an opportunity for people to get back into work?

 Michelle Donelan: I echo my right hon.
 Friend’s gratitude to Wiltshire’s emergency services and staff at Salisbury District Hospital.
 Will he ensure that they have available all the information, support and resources they need to continue to do their job?

 Michelle Donelan: Will the Prime Minister confirm that the mobility framework will be part of an immigration system that we control and we deliver for our economic needs, while ending the free movement of labour?

-Michelle Donelan: What recent discussions she has had with Northern Ireland political parties on the UK leaving the EU.
+Michelle Donelan: What recent discussions he has had with the National Security Adviser on the existing and changing intensity of the threat environment.

-Michelle Donelan: What steps he is taking to improve social mobility.
+Michelle Donelan: What steps his Department is taking to reduce problem gambling.

 Michelle Donelan: As the Secretary of State knows, I am strongly supportive of the decision taken on FOBTs, but problem gambling is an issue in my constituency, especially among the vulnerable.
 What more can the Department do to push gambling companies to better support addicts?